Southern Fried Catfish Recipe

 What to Eat With Fried Catfish

-Fried Catfish is great with so many different side dishes.
+Fried Catfish is great with so many side dishes.
 Some classic soul food sides to pair with your fish include collard greens, mac & cheese, fried cabbage and cornbread.
-If you want a lighter meal you can opt for potato salad, a garden salad or coleslaw.
-Top your fish with hot sauce and or tartar sauce and get ready to enjoy a satisfying meal.
+If you want a lighter meal you can opt for potato salad, garden salad or coleslaw.
+Top your fish with hot sauce and/or tartar sauce and get ready to enjoy a satisfying soulful meal.

 Storing Leftover Catfish